 For those who feel they are immune to rising waters, think again.
 In the last 5 years, all 50 states have experience floods or flash floods.
 The often overlooked insurance product, could be one of the most important purchases a homeowner ever makes.
-That’s because nearly all homeowners policies fail to cover losses incurred by flooding to your home.
+That’s because nearly all homeowners policies fail to cover losses incurred by flooding to your home or business.

 Due to the financial crisis, a lot of Americans are underwater on their mortgage.
 Without flood insurance, their homes will literally be underwater with no relief in sight to cover the losses.
 It is important to remember that all policies are different and the burden is on the homeowner to know what is and isn’t covered.